Access to a doctor (GP)

 If you are living at the Mile End campus, or in postcodes E1, E2, E3 or E14, you can register with the Student Health Service.
-If you do not live locally, you should register with an NHS GP surgery near to where you live.
-You can search for a GP Surgery online, using the postcode for the address where you are living in the UK.
+Also, if it is clinically appropriate and practical in your individual case, the SHS offers out of area registration without home visits for the students who live within inner London.
+If you do not live locally and either could not register with the SHS or would like to register with an NHS GP surgery near to where you live, you can search for a GP Surgery online using the postcode for the address where you are living in the UK.
 GP surgeries will normally register all international students in the UK, regardless of the length of your programme.

 You will not normally have to pay to see a GP.
 However, depending on the length of your programme, you may register as a temporary resident (i.e. up to 3 months: https://www.nhs.uk/common-health-questions/nhs-services-and-treatments/how-do-i-register-as-a-temporary-resident-with-a-gp/) or "ordinarily resident" in the UK (see https://www.nhs.uk/NHSEngland/AboutNHSservices/doctors/Pages/NHSGPs.aspx).
 "Ordinarily resident" means living in the UK on a lawful and properly settled basis for the time being.

 Although access to a GP and nurse is free, all NHS patients in England (apart from those who are exempt) are required to make a payment toward the cost of prescriptions.